Razaik25/BookList/README.md

 ### Terminologies used in Redux
 ---
 #### Reducer
 It is a function that returns a piece of the application state.
-Since our application state can have many pieces so we can have many different reducers.
+Since an application state can have many pieces so we can have many different reducers.

 #### Creating a Reducer
 It is a two step process
 * Create a Reducer
-* Wire it into the application - To connect a react component with redux state, we need a separate library called react-redux.
+* Wire it into the application - To connect a react component with redux state a separate library called react-redux is needed.

 #### react-redux library
 It forms a bridge between react and redux libraries.
 Normally the Components which don't have a knowledge of redux state are referred as dumb components and components which have knowledge of redux state are referred as smart components.
 To make a component a smart component we make use of container class in react-redux.

-#### How to decide what is a container and what is a react component?
+####How to decide what is a container and what is a react component?
-In general, the *** most parent component *** that cares about a piece of state to be a container.
+In general, the most parent component that cares about a piece of state to be a container.
 In this case, BookList cares about when the list of books changes so it can be a container.
 Also BookDetail cares about when the active book changes so it can be a component.
 The App component on the other hand does not care about the list of books and the currently selected books.
 It only renders BookList and BookDetail on the page.
 So App will be a dumb component while BookList/BookDetail will be smart components.
 ---
 #### Actions and Action Creator
 * When user triggers an event such as a user click, it calls an action creator.